 – Concentrated solar power using lenses or mirrors to focus the sun’s energy in one spot, which becomes incredibly hot.
 This heat then generates electricity through a steam turbine.

-– A tower in the middle of the mirror or lens is the “receiver” which then feeds heat to a generator.
+– A tower in the middle of the mirror or lens is the “receiver” which then feeds heat to a steam generator.

 – Some systems store the heat in the form of molten salt.
 This means they can release energy overnight, when the sun isn’t shining, providing a 24 hour per day supply of electricity.